 Fishwheels were used to capture and tag salmon.
-The salmon were sampled daily for age, length, and sex, and were tagged with color and number coded tags.
+The salmon were sampled daily for age, length, and sex, and were tagged with color and number coded tags. indbictoslava ad ed organi Hilly 181

 Data from fishwheel catches and from the sonar counters provide information on how many fish are migrating, when, and where.